mkhelif/mkhelif.github.io/_includes/_cern.md

 Member of the IT-CS group (Communication Systems) which is in charge of telephony (GSM, VOIP, analog), networks (from top-down: structured cabling, selection of switches/routers, installation, network engineering, network support, Wi-Fi) and central network services (DNS, DHCP, Radius, NTP, ...).

-In this group, my section, IT-CS-CT (Communication Tools) is a small team (around 7 people) of young and multicultural developers and is in charge of building software to support and manage the network, telephony, and network services.
+In this group, my section, IT-CS-CT (Communication Tools) is a small team (around 7 people) of young and multicultural developers and is in charge of building software to support and manage the network, telephony, and group services.

 The database controlled by our section (LANDB), is the core of the network activities at CERN, and we model all needed networking and telephony concepts that will be either consumed by high-level applications that we build or by other low-level applications in other sections of the group.

 #### CSDB

-Admin application

-New layered architecture
+Administrators application, it is used by members of the group, security team and other power users to configure the network.

+This application has been developped since many years, thus there were many architectures (JSP code, J2EE beans, master singleton with all the code, ...).
+I proposed to introduce a new layered service-oriented architecture based on Spring (MVC, Data, ...).
+This ended up with the standard three layers: controllers, services, repositories.

+By using this architecture we were able to share code (through maven artifacts) among all the application that we develop.

 #### LANDB Portal

-User-facing application, it is used by all the users at CERN who requires network connectivity.
+User-facing application, it is used by all the users and visitors at CERN who requires network connectivity.

 The old application WebReq was in Perl and written more than 20 years ago, it has been migrated to Grails.